zigomir/madagascar/README.md

 Trying Ines's suggestion !=0 (updated the YML file now)

 Testing with a deployed for >5m delay.
+Reduced the delay to >3m and updated the message to include deploy URL.